REI Sahara Tech Long-Sleeve Shirt

 The other concern was cooler weather and if would provide a degree of wind resistant and being so light the degree of heat retention, it worked well enough with an Under Armour long sleeve thermal.
 Pretty happy with it so far.

 For hunting season, will still rely on the old reliable military relic.

 Here's what other sites are saying:

-The men's REI Sahara Tech Long-Sleeve Shirt in tall sizes provides comfort, ventilation and adjustable coverage for hiking in warm climates.
+The men's REI Sahara Tech Plaid Long-Sleeve Shirt provides comfort, ventilation and roll-up tabs for adjustable coverage when you're hiking in warm climates.